emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site auto searches for subtitles. ✔️
 1. Site has movies and shows but no anime. ⚠️
 1. Site allows you to add favorites. ✔️
 1. Site is lacking in terms of media discovery options. ❌

 ***
-## RgShows
-### Score: 14/20
-1. Streams load very fast. ✔️
-1. The content is in 1080p, but can only be lowered on some players. ⚠️
-1. Finds streams quickly, including older content. ✔️
-1. 25 english hosts + 3 non eng, but they don't auto-switch if one fails. ⚠️
-1. Site does not have auto-next episodes. ❌
-1. UI is decent, feels modern, has lots of user settings. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching. ✔️
-1. Site is lacking in terms of media discovery options. ❌

-***